Rediscovering America

 About Me

 My name is John Deffenbaugh, and I’ve lived outside America for 50 years.
 My frame of reference is the 1960s when I grew up in Peoria, Illinois.
-I’ve travelled back to the US frequently since moving abroad in 1971, and these travels have reinforced how much America has changed – it’s no longer the America that I knew.
+I’ve travelled back to the US frequently since moving abroad in 1971, and these travels have reinforced how much America has changed – it’s no longer the country that I knew.

 My interest in history and politics framed my exploration.
 I visited places that I’d been before and new places that interested me.
 I listened to what people said, their views, and what underpined their thinking.
 I visited old friends to renew connections, shared stories and got their take on what’s happened over the past 50 years.
 I found out what’s changed and explored what caused this change.
 I got a glimpse of the future too.

-My road trips came at a momentous time – the convulsions of a contested election were still working their way through the system; 50 years of abortion precedent had been overturned; the economy and wars were causing Americans to question the future as they became more divided.
+My road trips from 2022-24 came at a momentous time – the convulsions of a contested election were still working their way through the system; 50 years of abortion precedent had been overturned; the economy and wars were causing Americans to question the future as they became more divided.

 Campaign of Two Halves